hcs42/timestat/README.markdown

 Options:

-- `-f ACTIONFILES, --actionfiles ACTIONFILES`: Action files to be used, separated with a colon.
-If not specified, the `ACTIONFILES` environmental variable is used.
+- `-f ACTIONFILES, --actionfiles ACTIONFILES`: see "Common Options".
 - `-a ACTIONFILE_SUBSTR, --actionfile ACTIONFILE_SUBSTR`: If
   `--actionfile` is specified, then `ACTION` will be added to the action file whose name contains `ACTIONFILE_SUBSTR`.
 If